Searching for details:

 Among users of the satellite, TsSKB Progress listed following institutions:

-As its main imaging instrument, Resurs-P No. 1 sports a Geoton-L1 telescope developed at OAO Krasnogorsky Zavod with an image storing and conversion system dubbed Sangur-1U developed at NPP Opteks, a branch of TsSKB Progress in Samara.
-Sangur-1U converts optical images into digital signal, and then processes, compresses and transmits this data to the satellite's radio system for downlink to ground stations.
+As its main imaging instrument, Resurs-P No. 1 sports the Geoton-L1 telescope developed at OAO Krasnogorsky Zavod with an image storing and conversion system dubbed Sangur-1U developed at NPP Opteks, a branch of TsSKB Progress in Samara.
+Sangur-1U converts optical images into digital signal and then processes, compresses and transmits this data to the satellite's radio system for a downlink to ground stations.

-The same two organizations also developed a GSA hyper-spectral system and a dual ShMSA-VR/ShMSA-MR multi-spectral sensor system for high-resolution and medium-resolution imaging installed on the spacecraft.
+OAO Karsnogosrky Zavod and NPP Opteks also developed a GSA hyper-spectral system and a dual ShMSA-VR/KShMSA-MR multi-spectral sensor system for high-resolution and medium-resolution imaging installed on the spacecraft.
+The pair of KShMSA cameras can shoot in six spectral ranges simultaneously including one panchromatic mode and five modes in narrow ranges of spectrum.

 As of June 2008, the launch of Resurs-P was promised in December 2010.
 During 2010, the mission was planned for 2011.
 As of mid-2011, the launch was officially scheduled in April 2012, however by that time, it slipped to the third quarter of the same year.